usnistgov/ElectionEventLogging/index.md

 **Adjudication:**
 As used in elections, may be applied to the process of resolving centrally processed paper ballots that have been flagged for various reasons, including write-ins, overvotes, marginal marks, having no contests marked on the entire ballot, or the ballot being unreadable by a tabulator.

-**Cryptographic Hash Function:**
+**Cryptographic hash function:**
 A function that maps a bit string of arbitrary length to a fixed length bit string.
-Approved hash functions satisfy the following properties: (1) (One-way) It is computationally infeasible to find any input which maps to any pre-specified output, and (2) (Collision resistant) It is computationally infeasible to find any two distinct inputs that map to the same output[\[11\]](#references).
+Approved hash functions satisfy the following properties: (1) (One-way) It is computationally infeasible to find any input which maps to any pre-specified output, and (2) (Collision resistant) It is computationally infeasible to find any two distinct inputs that map to the same output[\[11\]](#appendix-c-references).

 **Digital signature:**
 An asymmetric key operation where the private key is used to digitally sign data and the public key is used to verify the signature.
-Digital signatures provide authenticity protection, integrity protection, and non-repudiation[\[10\]](#references).
+Digital signatures provide authenticity protection, integrity protection, and non-repudiation[\[10\]](#appendix-c-references).

 **Direct record electronic (DRE):**
 An electronic vote-capture device that provides choices visible to the voter on a front panel of the machine in which voters directly enter choices into electronic storage with the use of a touch-screen, pushbuttons, or similar device.
 Note: An alphabetic keyboard is often provided with the entry device to allow for the possibility of write-in votes.
 The voter's choices are stored in these machines and added to the choices of all other voters.